conradakunga/Blog/_posts/2022-11-26-how-to-index-a-nvarcharmax-table-in-sql-server.md

     ON dbo.Books (AbstactCheckSum);
 ```

-Here we are making use of the knowledge of the [CHECKSUM](https://learn.microsoft.com/en-us/sql/t-sql/functions/checksum-transact-sql?view=sql-server-ver16) SQL Server function, that given an input will generate a checksum value (a number).
+Here, we are making use of the knowledge of the [CHECKSUM](https://learn.microsoft.com/en-us/sql/t-sql/functions/checksum-transact-sql?view=sql-server-ver16) SQL Server function, which given an input, will generate a checksum value (a number).

 This approach is useful when you want to do something like:

 1. Enforce uniqueness (you can't have a unique constraint on a `NVARCHAR(MAX)` column)

     If you run this:

    ```sql